eiskalteschatten/compile-sass/Readme.md

 - Remove packages that can be replaced with functionality from Node's standard library
 - Support for Node >= 16
 - Use `bootstrap` to improve testing by compiling real world examples
-- Add more asynchronous bahavior to boost performance
+- Add more asynchronous behavior to boost performance
 - Security updates